sammuelyee/docs/faqs.md

 <p class="wrap-border"><img src="{{ '/img/layout/faqs/share-logo.png' | prepend: site.baseurl }}" alt="What does the Removable brand" /></p>

-From the Coronelli plan you will be able to remove the CartoDB logo and the "Create your own custom maps with CartoDB" text will not appear below your embedded maps if you don't want it to.
-For removing the logo, just deselect the option "Logo" in the sharing wizard.
+On the Coronelli plan you will be able to remove the CartoDB logo and the "Create your own custom maps with CartoDB" text will not appear below your embedded maps if you don't want it to.
+To remove the logo, just de-select the option "Logo" in the sharing wizard.
 Take into account that this option will only be available if your current plan includes the "Removable brand" feature.

-### How to disconnect my Google account that I logged into CartoDB with?
+### How do I disconnect my Google account that I logged into CartoDB with?

 If you are logged into CartoDB through your Google account and you want to unlink your accounts you can do it from your Account Settings by clicking the option "Disconnect your Google+ account."
-You'll be automatically prompted to set a new password as you will need it to access to your CartoDB account once you disconnect it from your Google session.
+You'll be automatically prompted to set a new password as you will need it to access your CartoDB account once you disconnect it from your Google session.

 ## GDrive